mbhatt1/maifscratch/docs/guide/streaming.md

         )
         search_tasks.append(task)

-    # Combine results from all artifacts
+    # Gather and combine the results from all parallel searches.
     all_results = await asyncio.gather(*search_tasks)
     return merge_and_rank_results(all_results)
 ```